dotnet/arcade/Documentation/Validation/Overview.md

 We need to make sure changes done in the Arcade SDK as well as in the [core packages](https://github.com/dotnet/arcade/tree/master/Documentation/CorePackages) don't break any of the consuming repos or Arcade itself.

-Before this effort, we'd know something was broken until we manually updated a dependency making things hard to track since the bug could have been introduced way in the past and could be already buried in a lot of commits.

 ## Arcade Validation Policy

 With the goal of being more transparent, eliminating surprises, and minimizing disruptions, we now will **only** deploy Arcade and/or machine (image) updates when the following criteria is met: